YasmineSerghini/2023ss_do_ys/coursework.md

 ## Sipgate

-Sipgate is a telecommunications company based in Germany that offers an awesome service that lets you talk to people over the internet.
+Sipgate is a telecommunications company based in Germany that offers a service to let you talk to people over the internet.

 </br>